aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/organization/README.md

 1.  **Systems Manager documents**

-      - The primary Automation document (Primary-SQLServerLicenseTrackingSolution-Document) includes the logic to execute steps 1 and 2 of the walkthrough.
+      - The setup Automation document (SetupSQLServerLicenseTrackingSolutionDocument) includes the logic to execute steps 1 and 2 of the walkthrough.

-      - The secondary Automation document (Secondary-SQLServerLicenseTrackingSolution-Document) includes the logic to execute steps 3-8 of the walkthrough.
+      - The secondary Automation document (DiscoverSQLServerLicenseTrackingSolutionDocument) includes the logic to execute steps 3-8 of the walkthrough.

 2.  **All the IAM roles required to deploy the solution**